We are now accepting applications for the 2019 Rare Book School scholarship and fellowship cycle.

 Rare Book School has received a $1.5 million grant from The Andrew W. Mellon Foundation to support the Andrew W. Mellon Fellowship for Diversity, Inclusion & Cultural Heritage, a six-year program which aims to advance multicultural collections through innovative and inclusive curatorial practice and leadership.
 Forty-five fellows who identify with diverse racial or ethnic communities and/or who work primarily with collections that document minority, immigrant, and non-Western cultural traditions will participate in this program over six years.

 We are pleased to announce the 2019–21 Junior Fellows in the Andrew W. Mellon Society of Fellows in Critical Bibliography, as well as the 2019–20 cohort of RBS-UVA Fellows.
-Many congratulations to all the Fellows; we much look forward to seeing you at RBS soon!1 month, 4 days ago by RBS
+Many congratulations to all the Fellows; we much look forward to seeing you at RBS soon!3 months, 1 day ago by RBS

 Rare Book School is pleased to announce a free, public symposium jointly sponsored with the UVA Library, the McIntire Department of Art, and Virginia Humanities as part of Presswork, a project funded by The Jefferson Trust, an initiative of UVA’s Alumni Association.
 “Making & Teaching: Printing Technologies at Work” will be held at UVA on Monday, 25 March 2019.